Frequently Asked Questions About Gen-AI

 • Instead of a few high-stakes assignments, have students complete several lower-stakes assignments.
 Some of these could be designed to be completed in class.
 Some could be weekly response papers or questions: e.g., you might ask students to identify what they found most interesting in this week’s reading or lectures and why that interested them; or what they found most challenging, whether they are they still struggling to understand it and, if not, how they achieved clarity; etc.

 • Break large projects into multiple assignments: e.g., idea development, initial research, preliminary draft(s), and a final paper or project.
-Ask students to include reflections on their methods at each stage, and to explain how each stage responds to the peer or instructor feedback received at the previous stage.
+Ask students to include reflections on their methods at each stage, and to explain how the revisions at each stage respond to the peer or instructor feedback received at the previous stage.

 • Design writing prompts around examples not found in Gen-AI data, such as fictional scenarios developed in class, recent local events, or material presented by guest speakers or other students.